 The hole itself can be insulated with a bag filled with fallen leaves and covered with a piece of plywood so that no one accidentally steps or falls into the hole.

-Think About Mature Size of Your Christmas Tree
+Think About the Mature Size of Your Christmas Tree

-Fraser Firs & Colorado Spruce, the two species of live Christmas trees we offer at Gasper, can grow 50+ ft. tall with a spread of 20 ft., so make sure you are planting them in a location with sufficient space to grow to their mature size.
+Norway Spruce & Colorado Blue Spruce, the two species of live Christmas trees we offer at Gasper, can grow 50+ ft. tall with a spread of 20 ft., so make sure you are planting them in a location with sufficient space to grow to their mature size.
 Both species also prefer to be planted in full sun.

 Do Not Plant In Naturally Wet Areas

 Evergreen trees prefer a well-drained site.
-Too much water can kill your tree over time or cause its failure to thrive.
-Yellowing needles is a sign of too much water.
+Too much water can kill your tree over time or cause it to fail to thrive.
+Yellowing needles are a sign of too much water.

 Leave Burlap Intact Until Final Planting

 Leave the burlap intact until the tree is placed in the hole and ready to be planted.
-The tree should then be untied, and all the burlap cut off of the root ball.
-Lightly score the sides of the root ball to insure roots grow out into the surrounding soils.
+The tree should then be untied, and all the burlap cut off from the root ball.
+Lightly score the sides of the root ball to ensure roots grow out into the surrounding soil.

-The Root Ball Should Be Level with Surrounding Grade
+The Root Ball Should Be Level with the Surrounding Grade

 Make sure that the root ball is level or slightly above the surrounding grade.
-When planted, you should see the slight flare at the base of the trunk above the soil.
-Trees planted too deep can die or fail to thrive.
-Tamp reserved soil around the tree with the end of your shovel.
+When planted, you should see a slight flare at the base of the trunk, above the soil line.
+Trees planted too deeply can die or fail to thrive.
+Tamp the reserved soil around the tree with the end of your shovel.

 Mulch the Tree

-We recommend that you lightly mulch over the root ball to help prevent moisture loss during the winter.
+We recommend lightly mulching over the root ball to help prevent moisture loss during the winter.
 Keep the mulch away from the trunk.
 Because mulch may be hard to come by in the middle of the winter, we suggest you buy a bag of premium triple shredded bark mulch in the late fall and keep it in your garage until the time of planting.

 Water Well

-Although this can propose an issue with freezing temperatures, it is important to provide some water to your newly planted tree.
-Monitor moisture throughout the winter, and provide moisture as daytime temperatures allow.
+Although this can pose an issue with freezing temperatures, it is important to provide some water to your newly planted tree.
+Monitor moisture levels throughout the winter and provide additional moisture as daytime temperatures permit.
 Your tree will need to be watered through the upcoming spring and summer.
-Most plants become fully established within 3 years of planting and do not need any supplemental watering except under extreme drought conditions.
+Most plants become fully established within three years of planting and do not require supplemental watering, except under extreme drought conditions.

 Understand Transplanting Dangers

-Spraying evergreens with anti-desiccants such as Wilt-Pruf before and after being in your home, can improve your trees chances of survival.
-Wilt-Pruf helps by sealing in and preventing moisture loss while the plant is indoors, and in the cold winter winds after planting.
-Feel free to discuss transplanting and proper planting techniques with our expert Gasper staff any time at our Bucks County nursery and garden center.
+Spraying evergreens with anti-desiccants, such as Wilt Stop, before and after they are in your home can improve your trees’ chances of survival.
+Wilt Stop helps by sealing in and preventing moisture loss while the plant is indoors, as well as in the cold winter winds after planting.
+Feel free to discuss transplanting and proper planting techniques with our expert staff at Gasper’s Bucks County nursery and garden center at any time.